 In addition, many employers also have Employee Assistance Programs, or EAPs.
 This confidential service can provide you with the necessary help and support, including resources for substance abuse professionals in your area.

-It's not going to be easy, but with the right support system, you can get back to work after a positive drug test.
+Life after a positive drug test can feel uncertain, but it doesn’t have to end your career.
+With the right support system, you can get back to work.
 It may take time, but you can get through anything with the right attitude and determination.

-You must also get a negative result from your first return to duty drug test to get the official clearance that you can get back to work.
-This is very important, and you should make sure that you are indeed clear/testing negative at home before going back to work which means completely abstaining from using prohibited drugs.
+You must also get a negative result from your first return to duty drug test to receive official clearance to go back to work.
+This step is very important, and you should make sure you are testing negative at home (unofficially) before presenting for your first return-to-duty test which will be recorded on a federal form per DOT rules.
+This means completely abstaining from prohibited drugs or substances to ensure you are ready for safe re-entry into your normal workplace duties.

 Post-Treatment Care